Photo of the Month

 - Free Entrance Days in National Parks.
 Includes dates in January, April, June, September, and November.

 - Highway US-89 Remains Closed south of Page, Arizona due to a recent landslide.
 This impacts travelers between Lake Powell and points south, such as Flagstaff or the South Rim of the Grand Canyon.
 The detour, using AZ-98 and US-160, adds about fifty miles each way.
+A shorter detour route is expected to be opened by the end of the summer.

 We continue to offer